Uniswap/docs/README.md

 ```

 If you are using GitHub pages for hosting, this command is a convenient way to build the website and push to the `gh-pages` branch.

-### Generate Markdown files from code comments

-For help with generating docs from code comments (for example, from NatSpec comments in Solidity files), see [Add or edit code comments and generate markdown files](https://docs.github.com/Uniswap/uniswap-docs/blob/main/CONTRIBUTING.md#add-or-edit-code-comments-and-generate-markdown).